apache/superset/UPDATING.md

 ### Potential Downtime

 - [26416](https://github.com/apache/superset/pull/26416): Adds two database indexes to the `report_execution_log` table and one database index to the `report_recipient` to improve performance.
 Scheduled downtime may be required for large deployments.
+- [27392](https://github.com/apache/superset/pull/27392): adds sql_editor_id index to query to improve performance, this may cause downtime on large deployments.

 ## 3.1.0